Mohammed-Saqhib/Kritya/README.md

 ⚠️ **IMPORTANT DISCLAIMER: THIS IS A PORTFOLIO DEMONSTRATION WEBSITE ONLY** ⚠️

+## 🌐 Live Demo

+**View the live demo:** [https://mohammed-saqhib.github.io/Kritya/](https://mohammed-saqhib.github.io/Kritya/)

+*Note: This is a portfolio demonstration only.
+Do not enter real personal information.*

 ## What This Project Is

 This is a **developer portfolio project** that demonstrates front-end web development skills by creating a simulated e-commerce website for a fictional clothing brand called "Kritiya Fashion."